Kevus/askeleton/README.md

 OPTIONS:

-ASTUT - Unit Test Generator for C/C++:
+ASkeleTon - Unit Test Generator for C/C++:

   -extra-arg=<string>        - Additional argument to append to the compiler command line -extra-arg-before=<string> - Additional argument to prepend to the compiler command line